siemens/ix/.changeset/orange-insects-pull.md

 "@siemens/ix": patch
 ---

-fix(core/date-dropdown): update the date when the props are change
+fix(core/date-dropdown): update the date when the props are changed